searchspring/snap/README.md

 ```

 ### ControllerServices
-The `ControllerServices` object contains all of the controller's dependancies.
+The `ControllerServices` object contains all of the controller's dependencies.
 Note the difference between SearchController's ControllerServices is the different store.
 Here we are using `AutocompleteStore`

-Note that the `UrlManager` is utilizing a `HybridTranslator` which will use `'q'` as the url query parameter.
+Note that the `UrlManager` is utilizing a `HybridTranslator` which will use `'q'` as the URL query parameter.
 This can be overwritten by providing a `queryParameter` config such as in this example:

 ```typescript
 const autocompleteControllerServices = {